-While the technique of pressing the shutter-release button halfway down is easy to use, the coupling of exposure and focus lock can lead to problems.
-For example, when we take a picture of a landscape, and the image looks too dark, I point the camera lower to brighten the image up - but now the focus may be too close.
+While the technique of pressing the shutter-release button down halfway is easy to use, the coupling of exposure and focus lock can lead to problems.
+For example, when I take a picture of a landscape, and the image looks too dark, I point the camera lower to brighten the image up - but now the focus may be too close.
 The other way round, when I point the camera to the sky to darken the image, focus may not find a target.

 *) Alternatively, you can also use the Focus Mode function for this purpose.
 See below for the difference between these functions.

 Locking the focus as described here is not appropriate for setting the focus at a known distance (infinity is an exception; you may, of course, focus objects for which you know the distance) and particularly, for storing it for later use.
 This topic is discussed below.